-Application of transfer of graduate credit to West Virginia University
+Application of transfer of graduate credit to West Virginia University the degree.

-Graduate courses may be transferred to the WVU School of Nursing from accredited institutions.
-In consultation with the academic advisor, the PhD Program Director will evaluate all requests to transfer a graduate course and will make the final determination about whether the course meets the requirements of the PhD program.
-A maximum of 12 transfer credits may be counted toward the degree.
 Cognate courses not taken at WVU must be taken at nationally accredited nursing program and must be graduate level.
 The student must obtain the signature of the PhD Program Director on the Application for the Graduate Credit Transfer Form prior to registering for the cognate.
 Upon completion of the course, the student is responsible for having an official transcript sent to the Office of Admissions and Records.
 Letters of good standing are required for anyone that has taken courses in another graduate program without completing the degree